Skip to main content

 note

-You can throw out this schema block either by dragging it to the dustbin located at the bottom-right of the workspace and then dropping it or by pressing DEL on the keyboard.
+You can throw out any schema block either by dragging it to the dustbin located at the bottom-right of the workspace and then dropping it or by pressing DEL on the keyboard.

 tip